xp3i4/linear/README.md

 [gvf]()

 ## Adaption to existing pipelines
-The result of alignment is supposed to be called existing pipelines as many other aligners.
+The result of alignment is can be called by existing pipelines like other aligners.
-Besides, the result of map (with the alignment completely disbaled) can be called by existing alignment based pipelines, such as the SVs caller.
+Besides, the result of map (with the alignment completely disbaled) can be called by existing alignment based pipelines, such as the SVs caller as well.

 ### Adaption to SVs callers
 The compatibility of the result of map to the SVs caller [PBSV](https://github.com/PacificBiosciences/pbsv) has been tested with PacBio long reads.